jacob-barna/TripleJR/Assurance Cases for Software Security Engineering.md

 Brave has a suite of unit tests and browser tests that must be run for each pull request [2].
 The test results are not publicly available without running the project locally, although the Brave team hopes to make the results public in the future [2].

 #### E3: Open Source Code Review by Third Parties
-There are known experts not employed by Brave who are sometimes listed as contributors to issues.
+There are known experts not employed by Brave, who are sometimes listed as contributors to issues.
 For instance, Tavis Ormandy, a computer security expert employed by Google Project Zero has been named in issue reports [3].
 There appears to be no evidence that Brave hires any known third party code auditors, which may constitute a gap in evidence needed.
 Brave falls back on the claim that "if anyone wanted to audit us, they're more than welcome to."
 [4]

 #### E4: Issue Tracker
 There is an issue tracker for each of the Brave projects.
-As of writing, there are 1,688 issues in the brave-browser github repo [5].
+As of writing, there are 1,688 issues in the brave-browser GitHub repo [5].
 The word "security" appears in the body or tags of 81 of these open issues.
 In addition, there are 176 such closed issues.
 Drilling further into this vein of inquiry, there are 5 open and closed issues related to TLS.
 So while there is an issue tracker present, there may be a gap in the claim that the browser can support secure communications.

 #### E5: Common Vulnerability and Exposure List
 As of this writing, there are only 4 issues in the Common Vulnerabilities and Exposures (CVE) database [6].
 All of the entries relate to prior versions of the browser.
 This evidence seems to support the claim that the encryption used by Brave is not exploitable.

 #### E6: Malware Test Reports
 There don't appear to be any malware test results available at the time of this writing.
 The closest thing found are articles mentioning that "Brave comes with Google Safe Browsing, which scans the URLs you visit for potential malware."
 [7]  Since Brave is also based on Chromium, it comes with built-in protection from malware performing Man-in-the-Middle attacks, provided the malware causes SSL errors.
-Despite having claims against malware, the test results remain to be seen, signalling a potential gap in the evidence.
+Despite having claims against malware, the test results remain to be seen, signaling a potential gap in the evidence.

 #### E7: Test Results
 Test results are not publicly available without running the code locally.
 As of writing, the unit tests have not been run locally to determine the amount of code coverage.
 However, this will be done in future research to identify if code coverage is unacceptable.
 Since the Brave browser is based on Chromium, it seems unlikely that any gaps will be uncovered here.